meunomeecris/mac-cleanup-bash/README.md

-# 💻 Mac Cleanup Using Bash
+# 💻 Mac Cleanup Script

 Simple Bash scripts to help macOS users free up disk space automatically.

 These scripts were created for anyone who uses heavy apps (like Xcode or Adobe Suite) and often runs out of space.

----

 ## 🧹 What It Does